-Taking on a work experience learner or an apprentice are an exciting option for both learner and employer.
-Work experience learners will work with an employer for specific days each week and for a number of weeks, as agreed between the employer and MITSkills.
+Apprenticeships are an exciting option for both apprentice and employer.

 You can employ apprentices at different levels, from school leavers and university graduates to people who want to further their careers or change career direction completely.

 You can hire someone new or upskill an existing employee.